top of page

 Carl M. Rosenquist

-Carl M. Rosenquist is professor of sociology at the University of Texas and has for many years given courses in population and migration.
+Carl M. Rosenquist is a professor of sociology at the University of Texas and has for many years given courses in population and migration.
 He has published a number of books and articles on social problems and family mobility.

 David M. Rosenthal

-David M. Rosenthal is associate professor of philosophy at Lehman College and the Graduate Center of the City University of New York.
+David M. Rosenthal is an associate professor of philosophy at Lehman College and the Graduate Center of the City University of New York.
 He edited Materialism and the Mind-Body Problem (1971).

 George C. Rosenwald

-George C. Rosenwald is professor of psychology at the University of Michigan.
+George C. Rosenwald is a professor of psychology at the University of Michigan.
 An editor of the forthcoming Structure and Transformation: Developmental and Historical Aspects, he is working on the Social Psychology of Literature.

 M. Roshwald